karlstolley/rhet-dh/chapter.md

 MVC is a software design pattern that abstracts and distinguishes three core components of any digital system that will be controlled by a user-facing graphical user interface.
 Originally conceived at Xerox PARC by Trygve Reenskaug and his colleagues in the late 1970s, MVC was intended to “to bridge the gap between the [programmer’s] mental model and the digital model that exists in the computer” (Reenskaug 2008).
 The View provides a visual interface to data described by the Model.
 The Controller exists to respond to actions occurring within the View and makes requests to the Model.

+In Rails, there is no GUI: instead, there is a command-line interface (CLI) and an application programming interface (API).
+Both can be accessed only through writing (issuing commands, writing source code), and are discoverable primarily via the Rails documentation, either online at http://api.rubyonrails.org or on the command line: issuing the command `gem server` starts a local web server, providing documentation for all Gems, including Rails, at http://localhost:8808/.
+The basic documentation for the `rails` CLI is available by running `rails -h`; documentation for specific `rails` commands can be found by appending `-h`, such as `rails generate -h`.

-Each of MVC’s components must be constructed through programming.
-Rails provides a number of commands to construct the component parts of MVC from the command line, using the `rails generate` command. `rails generate` is invoked so frequently in Rails that it has been aliased to the shorter `rails g` command.
-Every Rails tutorial begins with the `rails generate scaffold` command, which produces a basic model, a controller that handles standard create/read/update/delete (CRUD) operations that are typical for working on data, and a set of matching views.
-In Rails, each view is named with regard to its corresponding controller action.
+The `rails generate` command builds the basic component parts of MVC, using a number of generators that Rails makes available. `rails generate` is invoked so frequently that it has been aliased to the shorter `rails g` command.
+Every Rails tutorial begins with the `rails generate scaffold` command, which produces the scaffolding for MVC: a basic model; a controller that handles standard create/read/update/delete (CRUD) operations that are typical for working on data; and a set of matching views.
+By convention, Rails names generated views to match their corresponding controller action.

 So to return to the skeletal BeSocial app that I created earlier in the chapter: regardless of what the BeSocial app enables users to do, it is clear that there will need to be users in the system.
-So the first scaffold that I will create is for a User model, and its corresponding properties (a username, first and last names, and a bio):
+So the first scaffold that I will create is for a User model and what I think should be its corresponding properties (a username, first and last names, and a bio).
+This line generates a model called User, that will consist of a username as well as first and last names, each of the string datatype (a string is roughly 255 characters), plus a biography, `bio`, that is of the text datatype (basically a much longer string.:

     $ rails g scaffold User username:string firstname:string lastname:string bio:text

-This line specifies a model called User, that will consist of a username as well as first and last names, each of the string datatype (a string is just a collection of roughly 255 characters), plus a biography, `bio`, that is of the text datatype (basically a much longer string).
-Rails, in a reflection of Maeda’s observation of the “rush of tremendous resources” called forth from programming, will output something like the following when that command is run (I have isolated just the lines of output that are relevant to this chapter):
+Upon running this command, Rails demonstrates Maeda’s observation of the “rush of tremendous resources” that programming calls forth:

       invoke  active_record
+      create    db/migrate/20130903160957_create_users.rb
       create    app/models/user.rb
       invoke  resource_route
        route    resources :users